companyakis/companyakis/README.md

 ### Mustafa Buyukdereli 😄

 I like Python, JavaScript, Dart, Solidity and Haskell...
-And I should love Move?
+And I should love Rust&Move?

 Once upon a time, I was a bank auditor.